Anority/Discom/README.md

-6. You need to invite your bot to your server, to do so you must go to the [Discord Bot Website](https://discordapp.com/developers/applications) and copypaste the Client ID of an application into this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=268528640
+6. You need to invite your bot to your server, to do so you must and copypaste the Client ID of a [Discord Application](https://discordapp.com/developers/applications) into this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=268528640

       6a.
 You must enable [2 Factor Authentification](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) to use the Streaming Role or Twitter features.